Drupal GraphQL with Contenta, Angular and Apollo Part 3 - Mutations

 }

 Lets see what we did here.
 We first created our graphql mutation, again wrapping it in a graphql-tag similar to how we did with queries.
-In our Drupal module our mutation had the name "addClient" so that's what we call here, but we have something here that's a bit different mutation submitClient($title: String!, $email: String!).
+In our Drupal module our mutation had the name "addClient" so that's what we call here, but we have something here that's a bit different mutation submitClient($title: String!, $email: String!)

 Because we are getting data from the app we normally want to pass it to the mutation itself, we do that using variables. $title and $email are variables that we pass to our mutation.
-When we call the mutation we pass them using the variablesparameter.
+When we call the mutation we pass them using the variables

 That's it, if authenticated with a user that has permissions to add Clients (see content type permissions) you should now see the new user in your backend.